rust-lang/rfcs/text/0000-bench-utils.md

 ```

 In the call to `foo(2)` the compiler is allowed to simplify the expression `2 +
 x` down to `4`.
-However, `4` must be materialized, for example, by storing it
+However, even though `4` is not read by anything afterwards, it
-into memory, a register, etc. because `black_box` could try to read it, even
+must be computed and materialized, for example, by storing it into memory, a
-though `4` is not read by anything afterwards.
+register, etc. because `black_box` could try to read it.

 ### Benchmarking `Vec::push`